-Ranked 18th out of 149 medical schools nationwide by US News & World Report, and 17th by the National Institute for Health (NIH), Icahn School of Medicine at Mount Sinai in Manhattan is one of the world’s foremost centers for medical and scientific training.
+Ranked 19th out of 153 medical schools nationwide by US News & World Report, and 17th by the National Institute for Health (NIH), for research funding, Icahn School of Medicine at Mount Sinai in Manhattan is one of the world's foremost centers for medical and scientific training.
 Our innovative programs – some of the most progressive in the nation – underscore the humanistic and ethical aspects of medical practice, as well as problem-solving strategies.
 Students learn clinical care working side-by-side with internationally recognized physicians and are mentored in research by acclaimed scientists.

 We welcome your interest in the following programs offered at Icahn School of Medicine and wish you the best in fulfilling your professional ambitions.

 Icahn School of Medicine offers a distinguished MD Program, widely recognized for its excellence in education, research and service to our community.

 Our newest program, FlexMed, is a first-in-nation approach to early medical school acceptance for half of every incoming class.
 It is an expansion of our renowned Humanities and Medicine Program and is designed to drive a fundamental shift in pre-medical education.
 In response to major changes in the priorities of biomedical science and health care, FlexMed, which will be launched in the fall of 2013, offers college sophomores early acceptance, with no MCAT requirement and a more progressive pre-med preparation.